bitcoin-abe/bitcoin-abe/README.txt

 will need a copy of the block file (blk0001.dat in your Bitcoin directory).
 You may let Abe read the block file while Bitcoin runs.

+The Affero General Public License requires whoever modifies this code and runs it on a server to make the modified code available to users of the server.
+You may do this by forking the Github project (if you received this code from Github.com), keeping your modifications in the new project, and linking to it in the page template.
+Or you may wish to satisfy the requirement by simply passing "--auto-agpl" to "abe.py".
+This option makes all files in the directory containing abe.py and its subdirectories available to clients.
+See the comments in abe.conf for more information.

-For usage, run "abe.py --help".
+For usage, run "abe.py --help" and see the comments in abe.conf.
 By default, Abe reads your Bitcoin blk0001.dat file and runs a chain viewer over FastCGI.
 BUG: reading the block file takes far too long, hours.
 However, Abe remembers where it stopped reading and starts more quickly the second time.

 To run the built-in HTTP server instead of FastCGI, add "--port 2750" or a TCP port number of your choosing.